Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Kids are never too old for active play.
 Moving around builds strong muscles and bones.
 And being active helps your teen stay at a healthy weight.
 Encourage any kind of activity your teen enjoys, whether it’s alone or with friends.

-Find out what your teen likes to do—besides TV and video games.
-Then say, “Go for it!”
+Find out what your teen likes to do—besides watching TV and playing video games.
+Then say, "Go for it!"
 Help your teen get at least 60 minutes or more of activity every day.
-(It’s a good goal for parents, too!)
+(It's a good goal for parents, too!)
 The time can be broken up throughout the day.
-If the weather’s bad or you’re worried about safety, find supervised indoor activities for your teen to try.
+If the weather's bad or you're worried about safety, find supervised indoor activities for your teen to try.